-The UCA Student Wellness and Development office, (Student Health Center suite 308, (501) 450-3133 provides information and Alcohol/Drug Awareness programming.
+Alcohol, drug, and tobacco prevention initiatives are provided annually by the Dean of Students Office (Student Health Center suite 308, (501) 450-3133) in collaboration with departments and organizations on campus.

-University administrators assign online courses to students throughout the year.
-Courses include Alcohol Awareness for Students, Alcohol and Other Drugs, Alcohol and Other Drugs Sanctions, Prescription Addition, and drug Awareness and Abuse.

-Safe Spring Break - A week long safety week which includes programs to educate and build skills related to alcohol risks and intervention strategies.
-Provided annually with an intended audience of UCA students

-Alcohol and Drug Abuse Awareness Programs - Peer educators facilitate campus activities to educate students about alcohol responsibility.
-This program is offered 3-5 times per year with an intended audience of Freshman and Sophomore students.

-Alcohol Education Media Campaign - Social norms and media campaigns are implemented annually and contain messages to correct misconceptions about alcohol and drugs.
-This program is offered annually during welcome week with an intended audience of Freshman students.

-Alcohol Responsibility Program Kits - Student leaders and Residence Hall staff can pick up kits to host alcohol education programs for student groups.
-Kits come with google slides, instructions, activity, giveaways, and evaluations with an intended audience of Residents and student groups

-Alcohol free campus events - Alcohol free events including concerts, comedians, lectures, and many other events are offered free to students.
-This program is offered year round with an intended audience of All UCA students

-Greek Life 101 Training - Staff train new members on the risks associated with alcohol and greek policies related to alcohol.
-This program is offered annually in Spring with an intended audience of Greek students

-Intervention and Support Services - The University Counseling Center provides counseling to students or employees who may be using alcohol or drugs as a coping mechanism for stress.
-They also provide referrals to alcohol and drug rehabilitation and treatment facilities
+- University administrators assign online courses to students throughout the year.
+Courses include Alcohol Awareness for Students, Alcohol and Other Drugs, Alcohol and Other Drugs Sanctions, Prescription Addition, and Drug Awareness and Abuse.
+First-time students are required to complete an online alcohol awareness educational course prior to attendance. - Collegiate Naloxbox Bystander Rescue Program UCA will be the first college in the state of Arkansas to participate in this new program which provides bystanders with the means to help save someone's life that might be experiencing an opioid overdose. - Greek Village Safe Start Program Alcohol and Drug Education materials are distributed to Greek organizations in Greek Village to encourage smart and safe decisions.
+This program is offered annually with an intended audience of students in Greek organizations. - Safe Spring Break A safety week which includes programs to educate and build skills related to alcohol risks and intervention strategies.
+Provided annually with an intended audience of UCA students - Alcohol Education Media Campaign Social norms and media campaigns are implemented annually and contain messages to correct misconceptions about alcohol and drugs.
+This program is offered annually during welcome week with an intended audience of Freshman students. - Save AR Students awareness programs are held 2-4 times per year, UCA representatives attend the statewide Save AR Students Kickoff event each semester, and participate in the Arkansas Collegiate Network (ACN) coalition. - Alcohol Responsibility Program Kits Student leaders and Residence Hall staff can pick up kits to host alcohol education programs for student groups.
+Kits come with presentation slides, instructions, activities, giveaways, and evaluations with an intended audience of Residents and student groups. - Alcohol free campus events Alcohol free events including concerts, comedians, lectures, and many other events are offered free to students.
+This program is offered year-round with an intended audience of All UCA students - Greek Life 101 Training Staff train new members on the risks associated with alcohol and greek policies related to alcohol.
+This program is offered annually in Spring with an intended audience of Greek students - Intervention and Support Services The University Counseling Center provides counseling to students or employees who may be using alcohol or drugs as a coping mechanism for stress.
+They also provide referrals to alcohol and drug rehabilitation and treatment facilities.